A great violin is only great in the hands of a player...

 Professional orchestras will probably never open their doors to left-handed playing on grounds of aesthetics and safety – orchestral players are squeezed onto the stage in serried ranks, and a bow traveling in the opposite direction is clearly a health hazard.
 For this reason the classical establishment often encourages left-handed players to learn in a way which can disadvantage them.
 Not every left handed musician aspires to be a professional orchestral player, and we’ve found that there’s a significant demand for our left handed instruments.

 As with part-size instruments, if we don’t have what you want in stock we can have it made specially for you.
-Email Martin (firstname.lastname@example.org) if you want to discuss commisioning a left-handed instrument.
+Contact us if you would like to discuss commisioning a left-handed instrument.

-So far our violins have made it onto a number of performance stages, and we have sold instruments to classical and traditional players, mainly professionals but some keen amateurs.
+Our MSV instruments are played by classical and traditional players, professionals and keen amateurs.
 In tonal quality these violins are amongst the best handmade instruments currently available, and for a serious player they represent unbeatable value for money.

 You can read customer reviews here or, if you would like to hear someone playing one of our violins, you can try recordings by Jani Lang, Rona Wilkie, or Morag Brown - all 3 are great traditional musicians (one Hungarian, two Scottish).
 Perhaps you feel you can't learn anything about the quality of a violin unless it's Paganini, in which case ... just enjoy the music!